michaeljoseph04/blog/_posts/2019-04-05-House-prices.markdown

 - Adding a non-linear term
 - Creating a binary indicator, rather than a continuous variable, for something which might matter over a certain threshold (such as our wood deck size)--and eliminating NA-values on that basis
 - Specifying interaction effects between two highly correlated variables (the total living area and the total basement square feet, for instance)
-- Or eliminating variables which have p-values over 0.05 or even smaller.
+- Or eliminating variables which have p-values over 0.05, certainly, and others which had p-values which are unsatisfactory (cf. lot area and the wood deck area)

 Also we may want to transform the data to log scale, and/or integrate more of the categorical variables, which we need to understand better.
 When we have completed this, we then select the variables we want from our test set and make the prediction of the model on that:
 ```